sushantasinha/JunitTutorial/Mockito_v2.md

 Power mock does not support junit 5, so, we need junit dependency.

-Please refer JunitTutorials project for details
+Please refer JunitTutorials project for details   (also check powermock readme.md once)

 static method test: Nothing special, can do using normal junit only (mockito or powermock not needed)